earlywarningtoolbox/spatial_warnings/README.md

 Spatial early warning signs - R package
 =======================================

-The package provided here helps computing spatial early warning signals of critical transitions.
+This package helps computing spatial early warning signals of critical transitions.
 This is part of a collaborative project between [Sonia Kefi's group](http://sonia.kefi.fr/) (Institut de Sciences d'Evolution, CNRS, IRD, Université Montpellier, France) and [Vishwesha Guttal's](https://teelabiisc.wordpress.com/) (Center for Ecological Sciences, Indian Institute of Science, Bangalore, India).

 The R package provides several sets of functions related to the computation of early warning signals of ecosystem tipping points and irreversible transitions (also known as *catastrophic shifts*).
 In particular, it facilitates computing those indicators, assess their significance and plot their trends.

+To understand the context behind those indicators, and see how they can be computed, the best way is to have a look at our paper about the package:

+[Génin, A. , Majumder, S. , Sankaran, S. , Danet, A. , Guttal, V. , Schneider, F. D. and Kéfi, S. (2018), Monitoring ecosystem degradation using spatial data and the R package 'spatialwarnings'.
+Methods in Ecology and Evolution.](https://dx.doi.org/10.1111/2041-210X.13058)

+For more advanced users and/or technical questions that may arise, a FAQ is available [there](https://alex.lecairn.org/spatialwarnings-faq.html)

 ## Contributors